• Skip to main content

 Modern stenography machines have abandoned the concept of singular finger depression in favor of allowing the user to combine multiple keys into one stroke.
 In addition, today’s machines have been expanded to 22 keys with an optional number bar.
 This differs vastly from the QWERTY keyboard on your computer because in machine shorthand words are formed phonetically by selecting several keys in combination, reminiscent of playing a chord on the piano, allowing the stenographer to hit speeds of 225 wpm or faster.

 And yet, people often wonder why court reporters exist in our high-tech world.
-Isn’t there a voice-recognition software that makes this 150-year old art obsolete?
+Isn’t there a voice-recognition software that makes this 150-year-old art obsolete?
 Sure.
 But voice recognition can only handle one voice at a time.
 If several people speak at once or talk over each other, it becomes difficult to separate the language.
-Besides, voice recognition isn’t as accurate, especially when it comes to accented speakers, and it often fails to meet the level of consistency that comes with having someone in the room to ask for clarification, to slow things down if conversations get jumbled, or to prompt voices that go too low for the microphone.
+Besides, voice recognition isn’t as accurate, especially when it comes to accented speakers, and it often fails to meet the level of consistency that comes with having someone in the room to ask for clarification, slow things down if conversations get jumbled, or prompt voices that go too low for the microphone.
 Depending on state guidelines, court reporters are trained to a 95 to 98 percent degree of accuracy on proceedings of two to four voices (although stenographers can do more as needed).
 Plus, court reporters have the ability to provide realtime feeds to those in the proceeding so that participants can view the words being captured in the moment.

 To learn more about court reporting visit the National Court Reporters Association or read about the fictionalized life of a court reporter in the Victoria Justice Court Reporter Mystery Series.